7 Things Netflix Recruiters Do to Create a True Partnership With Hiring Managers

 4. Raise the talent bar

 Recruiting is complex.
-Trust in your skills and abilities to bring value every time and make a differene where ever you can.
-If your hiring manager is about to let that purple squirrel get away because they’re too busy, it’s your job to call your partner repeatedly to remind them to follow-up.
+Trust in your skills and abilities to bring value every time and make a difference wherever you can.
+If your hiring manager is about to let that purple squirrel get away because they’re too busy, it’s your job to call your partner repeatedly to remind them to follow up.
 It’s your job to provide a 360 view of candidates, so that when hiring managers do make their decision, they do so with confidence because they have you as their partner and have all the information they need to choose wisely.

 6. Stay on top of trends and look to improve

 Yes, you’re invaluable to the hiring manager, but don’t forget you’re also invaluable to the entire company.
 Your job is to aim high, low, narrow, and wide to identify trends and seek information to make sure your TA team and company has the right strategy.